-Treatment for a brain tumor depends on the type, size and location of the tumor, as well as your overall health and preferences.
-Your treatment plan will be tailored to fit your particular situation, providing exactly the care you need.
+Treatment for a brain tumor depends on the type, size and location of the tumor, as well as your overall health and your preferences.

 Radiation therapy uses high-energy beams, such as X-rays or protons, to kill tumor cells.
 Radiation therapy can come from a machine outside your body (external beam radiation), or, in very rare cases, radiation can be placed inside your body close to your brain tumor (brachytherapy).